Skip to main content

 • All sustainable, locally sourced meals beginning with dinner on Friday and ending with lunch on Sunday

-• Up to three daily signature classes such as yoga, meditation, art, and movement activities (hiking, tai chi, and qigong)
+• Daily signature classes such as yoga, meditation, art, and movement activities (hiking, tai chi, and qigong)

-• Access to campus amenities including the infinity-edge hot tub, 4 miles of walking trails, and the fitness center
+• Access to campus amenities including 4 miles of walking trails

 As a nonprofit philanthropic campus, each booking contributes to serving our community by providing scholarships and volunteer services in support of creating hope for living well.